bobev18/stujeditor/README.md

 - for List DDI - `map = { 'value_field': {set: false, show: false, default: ''}, 'selector_field': {set: true, show: true, default: 'First'}, ...}`
 - ...
 when the signal for update is called, each UI element will look at the map of the UJ object to determine what state to apply to it's self

+---
+I have 4 structures:
+0. ST's native objects
+1. XML objects
+2. My UJ objects
+3. UI objects
+So far I have altered the MY UJ & XML objects in paralel to avoid the need of composing XML.
+Now that I'm using UI, I'll need save primitive that does not involve the XML objects.
+I have to loose the XML objects, and generate the XML for the export from scratch.